icecube/icetray-public/dataclasses/resources/docs/fft.rst

 FFTDataContainer
 ----------------------

-The :class:`FFTDataContainer` class is essential for a few main reasons:
+The :cpp:class:`FFTDataContainer` class is essential for a few main reasons:

 1. Provides a wrapper for :ref:`fftw3` such that one never needs to explicitly "ask" for a DFT to be performed
 2. Provides a consistent normalization for the transform